-- 1. The front bumper shall be furnished by the chassis manufacturer for all school bus types, unless there is specific agreement between the chassis manufacturer and the body manufacturer.
-When Type D chassis are supplied to a body company by a chassis manufacturer, the body company shall supply the front bumper as part of the body installation. - 2.
-The front bumper shall be of pressed steel channel or equivalent material at least 3/16 inch thick, not less than 8 inches wide (high) and shall extend beyond forward-most part of the body, grille, hood, and fenders and shall extend to the outer edges of the fenders at the bumper's top line.
-Bumpers on Type A buses may be built to manufacturers' specifications. - 3.
+- 1. The front bumper shall be of pressed steel channel or equivalent material at least 3/16 inch thick, not less than 8 inches wide (high) and shall extend beyond forward-most part of the body, grille, hood, and fenders and shall extend to the outer edges of the fenders at the bumper's top line.
+Bumpers on Type A buses may be built to manufacturers' specifications. - 2.
 Tow eyes or hooks shall be furnished and attached so as not to project beyond the front bumper.
 Tow eyes or hooks, attached to the frame chassis, shall be furnished by the chassis manufacturer.
 This installation shall be in accordance with the chassis manufacturer's standards.
-Type A buses are exempt from tow hook requirements. - 4.
+Type A buses are exempt from tow hook requirements. - 3.
 The bumper shall be designed or reinforced so that it will not deform, when the bus is lifted by a chain that is passed under the bumper (or through the bumper if holes are provided for this purpose) and attached to both tow eyes.
 For the purpose of meeting this standard, the bus shall be empty and positioned on a level, hard surface, and both tow eyes shall share the load equally.
 The front bumper shall not be deformed when lifted by a bumper jack positioned on the bumper attachment points.